 You’re obviously building an app, anticipating a launch where you’re drowning in dollar bills, your app is trending worldwide, and Time Magazine is calling you the next Zuckerberg.

 Or you’ve already launched, no one is downloading your app, you’re crouched in the fetal position looking at your Google Analytics account and your empty bank account, holding yourself rocking back and forth.

-It’s time go back to the drawing board and design a marketing plan that will have investors drooling and downloads soaring.
+It’s time go back to the drawing board and design a startup marketing plan that will have investors drooling and downloads soaring.

 In this startup marketing plan template, I’m going to walk you through an exploratory process involving 13 steps to flesh out your marketing plan.

 The end result will be a short marketing document to include with your information memorandum to hand to investors.